 The phaser tries to imagine the process of swimming in as much detail as possible, trying to feel all of the physical sensations of the process and even feel the water surrounding his body.
 Any swimming style may be used.
-(Best technique of 2010 and 2011 at School of Out-of-Body Travel seminars)
+(Best technique of 2010 and 2011 at Phase School seminars)